10 Best Arm Workouts To Build More Muscle

 • Bring the bar back to chest level without moving your elbows and repeat.

-8. Diamond/Narrow Push Up
+8. Diamond Push Up

 Diamond pushup is a more advanced variation of the traditional pushup, which isolates your triceps, by placing your hands together, in the shape of a triangle or diamond.
 Your base is less stable, when your hands are in a narrow position, which targets your triceps to do most of the work.